akeneo/pim-docs/cookbook/product/product-manager.rst

 * Translate your datas.

-Keeping the example of a color, the option value `purple` is "Purple" in english and "Violet" in french.
+Keeping color example, the option value `purple` is "Purple" in english and "Violet" in french.

 .. code-block:: php